sqwayer/AnimalBehavior.jl/README.md

 # AnimalBehavior
-General wrapper for behavioral models used during my PhD
+General wrapper for behavioral models used during my PhD.

 ## Create a model